Transitions I-IV| Cyprus

 Transitions III draws together a series of images made around Kyrenia, Famagusta and the outskirts of Nicosia.
 They are more distanced views and further indicate what became the overarching focus of my attentions, that is, my interest in representing ideas of home, neighbourhood and nationhood that are such vital elements in the landscapes of Cyprus.
 In this series we see the dynamics of a variety of urban relationships: of nightclubs (which are in fact brothels) overlooking residential neighbourhoods; of the historic apartments and hotels of Varosha overlooking the contenporary children's play area; of halted housing developments in the slopes of the Pentadaktylos mountains; of a view through lush trees towards the consumerist industrial parks south of Nicosia from the edge of a social housing development; of the small and large-scale mosques being built in the north.

 Transitions IV relates directly to the effects of light in relation to architecture.
 Light is, of course, integral to photo-graphic processes, and therefore is central to photogrphic observation and expression.
 My attention had been arrested by a truly dominant edifice, namely the Hala Sultan Mosque, that transforms into a light show each night, and is yet another evocation of the evolving landscape of this contested island.
 I visited this mosque on more than one occasion but when the residency was drawing to a close I revisited the site for one final photographic intervention.
-This became a set of images that has been resolved as a monitor-based work of single, time-sequenced photographs, that records the aesthetic affect and related symbolic effects of the way in which the mosque is transformed through the fading light.
+This became a set of images that has been resolved as a screen-based work of single, time-sequenced photographs, that records the aesthetic affect and related symbolic effects of the way in which the mosque is transformed through the fading light.